Abstract polytope: Faces, ranks and ordering

 In an abstract polytope, each structural element (vertex, edge, cell, etc.) is associated with a corresponding member of the set.
 The term face is used to refer to any such element e.g. a vertex (0-face), edge (1-face) or a general k-face, and not just a polygonal 2-face.

 The faces are ranked according to their associated real dimension: vertices have rank 0, edges rank 1 and so on.

 Incident faces of different ranks, for example, a vertex F of an edge G, are ordered by the relation F < G. F is said to be a subface of G.

-F, G are said to be incident if either F = G or F < G or G < F. This usage of "incidence" also occurs in finite geometry, although it differs from traditional geometry and some other areas of mathematics.
+Two faces F and G are said to be incident if either F = G or F < G or G < F. This usage of incidence also occurs in finite geometry, although it differs from traditional geometry and some other areas of mathematics.
 It is understood in terms of the nodes and vertices in the graph of the Hasse diagram of the polytope, not the geometric drawing of the polytope.
 For example, in the square ABCD, edges AB and BC are not abstractly incident as can be seen in the Hasse diagram above (although they are both incident, in the geometric sense, with vertex B in the geometric drawing).

 A polytope is then defined as a set of faces P with an order relation <.
 Formally, P (with <) will be a (strict) partially ordered set, or poset.

 Least and greatest faces

 Just as the number zero is necessary in mathematics, so also every set has the empty set ∅ as a subset.
 In an abstract polytope ∅ is by convention identified as the least or null face and is a subface of all the others.
 Since the least face is one level below the vertices or 0-faces, its rank is −1 and it may be denoted as F_{−1}.
-Thus F_{−1} ≡ ∅ and the abstract polytope also contains the empty set as an element.
+Thus, F_{−1} ≡ ∅ and the abstract polytope also contains the empty set as an element.
 It is usually not realized, though the lack of its realization could be interpreted as it being realized as the set containing no points, the empty set.

 There is also a single face of which all the others are subfaces.
 This is called the greatest face.
 In an n-dimensional polytope, the greatest face has rank = n and may be denoted as F_{n}.
 It is sometimes realized as the interior of the geometric figure.

 These least and greatest faces are sometimes called improper faces, with all others being proper faces.